 Absolute Hospitality (Former: Executive Vice-President, Capital Hotels)

 Hector Torres brings extensive leadership experience in the hotel and hospitality sectors, along with a long-standing passion for the arts as a painter, theater patron, and newly appointed commissioner for the DC Commission on the Arts and Humanities.
-He is a member of the Board’s Finance Committee and Development, Advocacy, and Community Relations Task Force.
+He is a member of the Board’s Finance & Development Committee.
 Hector also serves on the Culinary Arts Academy Advisory Committee, where he has supported enrollment expansion and helped develop the state-of-the-art kitchen facilities at the Sonia Gutierrez Campus.